 Publisher Martin Goodman had ordered the cancellation of The Incredible Hulk after its sixth issue. …Continue

 Once again, gang, I’m going to blow away some of the commonly held misconceptions about the fictional details of the Silver Age heroes.
 As I mentioned the last time I did this, an abundance of continuity errors made in the 1970’s became factoids when writers and fans who came in late accepted the mistakes as legitimate information.
 When 1985's Crisis on Infinite…Continue

 I have to say, I loved the response to this particular quiz!
 The responses were everything I hope for when I gin up one of these brain-teasers: a reasonable amount of participation, a bit of brilliance from everyone who posted, some correct answers which I hadn’t thought of, and one question which nobody got…Continue

 I try to accommodate my readers.
 Sometimes, it’s a snap, especially when the reader himself provides the inspiration, such as when Commando Cody raised the question of why Lightning Lad wasn’t held to task for killing Zaryan the Conqueror.

 Now, I know it wasn’t because I'm such a scintillating writer.
 I’m not the kind of fellow who can write a page-turner.
-I’m lucky when I get the subject and verb to…Continue
+I’m lucky when I get the subject and verb to agree.

 If a rumour is pithy enough, especially if it involves a famous person and provides a cutting irony or a satisfying comeuppance, then the public will clutch it to its collective bosom, regardless of the facts.
 H. L. Mencken proved this some ninety years ago, with his Bathtub Hoax.
 I learnt it myself for the first time in 1962, one day at a friend’s house.